Doly02/nxp-mcxn947-datalogger/README.md

     The Recording Is Then Gracefully Finalized To Prevent Data Loss or File System Corruption.

 #### Reading Data from the Datalogger
-To Read The Recorded Data From The Digital Data Logger, Simply Connect The Device To a Computer Using The USB_HS Connector.
+To Read The Recorded Data From The Digital Data Logger, Simply Connect The Device To a Computer Using The USB1_HS Connector.
 The Data Logger Will Automatically Switch Into Data Acess Mode (MSC mode), and The SD Card Will Be Exposed as a Standard Mass Storage Device, Allowing The User To Copy The Recorded Data Files.